WBSC Premier12: Participants

 The field of the tournament consists of the 12 best national teams in the world according to the most recent WBSC World Rankings.

-Across three stagings of the tournament a total of 14 teams have qualified for at least one edition, with 10 of those teams having qualified for all three events.
-Of all the qualified teams, the majority have been from the Americas and Asia and none have qualified from Africa.
-At least one team from Europe has qualified for every tournament and Oceania has had one team (Australia) qualify for the last two tournaments.
+Across three editions of the tournament, 14 teams have qualified for at least one edition, with 10 of those teams having qualified for all three events.
+Of all the qualified teams, the majority have been from the Americas and Asia, and none have qualified from Africa.
+At least one team from Europe has qualified for every tournament, and Oceania has had one team (Australia) qualify for the last two tournaments.